-Saint George is one of the most iconic symbols in recent history and has continued to feature on the world-famous UK sovereign coin, and most recently, the UK Valiant coins.
-We explored who Saint George was and why he’s on the reverse of gold sovereign coins.
+Saint George is one of the most iconic symbols in recent history.
+Since 1817, he’s been featured on the world-famous UK sovereign coin, and most recently, the UK Valiant coins.
+We explored who Saint George was and why he appears so often on bullion coins from the UK.

 Why is Saint George important?